JulianFechner/scripts-useful-commands/README.md

 A collection of scripts, very much a WIP.

+## ufw-rules.sh
+I use this script for a ufw firewall rule on HTB/THM boxes.

 ## practice-exams.py
 Adds files for going through [Professor Messer's](https://www.professormesser.com/) practice exams.

 ## overtime.py
 Used for calculating worked overtime.

-## nmap-default.sh
-Run a Nmap scan, defaulted to in many scenarios.

 ## snippets-python.json
 Collection of Python snippets, used in VS Code.